BrandonELin/Pathfinder-2e-Maker/README.md

 And Class.

 In addition, those who login to account will also have access to a character creator where they can make as many characters as their heart desires.
+As well as edit them whenever and make room for more instantly.

 ## What is Pathfinder 2e